New York Giants: 2016–present

 The 2018 season began with Pat Shurmur being hired as the new head coach.
 Despite starting 1–7 for the second consecutive year, the Giants managed to marginally improve on their 3–13 campaign by finishing the season 5–11 in a 30–27 overtime win against the Chicago Bears.
 After defeating the Washington Redskins in Week 14, the Giants became the first team in NFL history to win 100 regular season games against an opponent.
 However, this ensured last place in the NFC East for the second straight year, marking the first time they were division rock bottom in back-to-back years since 1977 and 1978.
 The season was also highlighted by blown fourth-quarter leads which was similar to their 2015 team, where the Giants were in 12 one-possession games, and lost 8 of those by 7 points or less.
-Following the season's end, the team was placed to select sixth overall in the 2019 NFL Draft.
+Following the season's end, the team was placed to select sixth overall in the 2019 NFL draft.
 Barkley impressed in his rookie season, breaking several NFL and Giants team records for a rookie, including having the most receptions by a running back (91), most rushing touchdowns (11), most rushing yards (1,307), and most touchdowns in a season (15).
-He was also selected to the 2019 Pro Bowl, alongside fellow teammates Olivier Vernon, Landon Collins, and Aldrick Rosas in addition to winning offensive rookie of the year honors.
+He was also selected to the 2019 Pro Bowl, alongside teammates Olivier Vernon, Landon Collins, and Aldrick Rosas in addition to winning offensive rookie of the year honors.

+The team used their sixth overall pick in the 2019 NFL draft on Duke quarterback Daniel Jones.
+The Giants went 4–12 in the 2019 season.
 After the 2019 season, the Giants' longtime quarterback, Eli Manning, retired after spending 16 seasons with the organization, while the team finished the season with a 4–12 record.
+Following the season, Shurmur was fired as head coach.
+Prior to the 2020 season, the Giants hired Joe Judge as head coach.
 At the start of the 2020 season, Daniel Jones took over as starting quarterback as the Giants finished 6–10, while tight end Evan Engram and cornerback James Bradberry were named to the 2021 Pro Bowl as reserves.